-With respect to grants and loans under Section 19608(1)(a)(vi), all of the following conditions would apply: An applicant would have to be a local unit of government.
-A recipient would not be eligible to receive, except as otherwise provided, more than one grant per year and one loan per year.
-The loan or grant could not exceed \$1.0 million.
-Brownfield projects that had significant economic and environmental benefit could be considered for more than one grant or loan over consecutive years, provided that the loan or grant agreement included project-specific benchmarks for eligible activities and failure to satisfy a benchmark would terminate the project's eligibility for additional grant or loan funding, as applicable.
-A local unit of government could be considered for and awarded more than one grant or loan in a single year relating to multiple unrelated brownfield projects if the projects were determined to have significant environmental or economic benefits to the recipient's municipality or region.
+Under the bill, with respect to grants and loans under Section 19608(1)(a)(vi), all of the following conditions apply: An applicant must be a local unit of government.
+A recipient is not be eligible to receive, except as otherwise provided, more than one grant per year and one loan per year.
+The loan or grant may not exceed \$1.0 million.
+Brownfield projects that have significant economic and environmental benefit may be considered for more than one grant or loan over consecutive years, provided that the loan or grant agreement includes project-specific benchmarks for eligible activities and failure to satisfy a benchmark would terminate the project's eligibility for additional grant or loan funding, as applicable.
+A local unit of government may be considered for and awarded more than one grant or loan in a single year relating to multiple unrelated brownfield projects if the projects are determined to have significant environmental or economic benefits to the recipient's municipality or region.

-Except for a grant used solely to determine whether property was a site or a facility, the Department could award a grant only if it determined that the property was an eligible property, and the proposed development of the property was expected to result in measurable economic benefit in excess of the grant amount requested by the applicant.
-The Department could award a loan only if it determined that the property was known or suspected to be an eligible property and the property had economic development potential based on the applicant's planned use of the property.
+Except for a grant used solely to determine whether property is a site or a facility, the Department may award a grant only if it determines that the property is an eligible property, and the proposed development of the property is expected to result in measurable economic benefit in excess of the grant amount requested by the applicant.
+The Department may award a loan only if it determines that the property is known or suspected to be an eligible property and the property has economic development potential based on the applicant's planned use of the property.

-("Measurable economic benefit" would mean the permanent jobs that are created or retained, the capital invested, or the increased tax base to the applicable county, city, village, and township where the project is located.)
+("Measurable economic benefit" means the permanent jobs that are created or retained, the capital invested, or the increased tax base to the applicable county, city, village, and township where the project is located.)

-The Department could approve funding for response activities that were more protective of the public health, safety, and welfare and the environment than required if those activities provided public health or environmental benefits.
-In its review of a work plan that included those activities, the Department could consider all of the following: a) proposed new land use and reliability of restrictions to prevent exposure to contamination; b) the cost of implementation activities minimally necessary to satisfy due care requirements, the incremental cost of response activities relative to the cost of activities minimally necessary to satisfy due care requirements, and the total cost of all response activities; c) long-term obligations associated with leaving contamination in place and the value of reducing or eliminating those obligations.
+The Department may approve funding for response activities that are more protective of the public health, safety, and welfare and the environment than required if those activities provide public health or environmental benefit.
+In its review of a work plan that includes those activities, the Department may consider all of the following: a) proposed new land use and reliability of restrictions to prevent exposure to contamination; b) the cost of implementation activities minimally necessary to satisfy due care requirements, the incremental cost of response activities relative to the cost of activities minimally necessary to satisfy due care requirements, and the total cost of all response activities; and c) long-term obligations associated with leaving contamination in place and the value of reducing or eliminating those obligations.

-A grant or loan could not be used to fund response activities that benefitted a party that was responsible for an activity causing a release at the eligible property, except that a loan could be used to fund appropriate response activities related to redevelopment and due care activities necessary to facilitate redevelopment of the property if the responsible party met all of the following: a) was a local unit of government, b) had a proposed redevelopment for the property with measurable economic benefit, and c) provided a minimum of 50% local matching funds for the project.
+A grant or loan may not be used to fund response activities that benefit a party that is responsible for an activity causing a release at the eligible property, except that a loan may be used to fund appropriate response activities related to redevelopment and due care activities necessary to facilitate redevelopment of the property if the responsible party meets all of the following: a) is a local unit of government, b) has a proposed redevelopment for the property with measurable economic benefit, and c) provides a minimum of 50% local matching funds for the project.

-A grant or loan could be used to fund due care activities necessary to facilitate redevelopment if the party responsible for an activity causing a release was not the developer of proposed redevelopment.
+A grant or loan may be used to fund due care activities necessary to facilitate redevelopment if the party responsible for an activity causing a release is not the developer of proposed redevelopment.

-A loan could be used to fund response activities if a party responsible for an activity causing a release were neither the seller nor the developer of the property to receive funding, and the recipient could show that response activities were appropriate in relation to the redevelopment.
+A loan may be used to fund response activities if a party responsible for an activity causing a release is neither the seller nor the developer of the property to receive funding, and the recipient can show that response activities are appropriate in relation to the redevelopment.